linaa021/Sangita--Sah/README.md

 🌊 Smart Water Lab: Software Development Experiments

-I built this for the 2025–2026 **Software Development course** at **Xi'an Jiaotong University**, one of the early university courses focusing on **AI-driven software engineering and applied simulation systems**.
+I built this for the "Software Development course" at Xi'an Jiaotong University, one of the early university courses focusing on "AI-driven software engineering and applied simulation systems".

 Each experiment solves a different water-engineering problem using Python.
 For every assignment, I implemented all required features, then extended the system with optional improvements, additional validation logic, visualization tools, and automated test suites.